DataFire/Integrations/integrations/generated/amazonaws_config/README.md

   * OrderingTimestamp **required** [OrderingTimestamp](#orderingtimestamp)

 ### EvaluationResult
 * EvaluationResult `object`: The details of an AWS Config evaluation.
-Provides the AWS resource that was evaluated, the compliance of the resource, related timestamps, and supplementary information.
+Provides the AWS resource that was evaluated, the compliance of the resource, related time stamps, and supplementary information.
   * Annotation [StringWithCharLimit256](#stringwithcharlimit256)
   * ComplianceType [ComplianceType](#compliancetype)
   * ConfigRuleInvokedTime [Date](#date)